O365/python-o365/README.md

-# Py-O365 - Office 365 API made easy
+# pyo365 - Microsoft Graph and Office 365 API made easy

-This project aims is to make it easy to interact with Office 365 Email, Contacts, Calendar, OneDrive, etc.
+This project aims is to make it easy to interact with Microsoft Graph and Office 365 Email, Contacts, Calendar, OneDrive, etc.

-This project is based on the super work done by [Toben Archer](https://github.com/Narcolapser) [Python-O365](https://github.com/Narcolapser/python-o365).
+This project is inspired on the super work done by [Toben Archer](https://github.com/Narcolapser) [Python-O365](https://github.com/Narcolapser/python-o365).
 The oauth part is based on the work done by [Royce Melborn](https://github.com/roycem90) which is now integrated with the original project.

-I just want to make this project different in almost every sense, and make it also more pythonic (no getters and setters, etc.) and make it also compatible with oauth and basic auth.
+I just want to make this project different in almost every sense, and make it also more pythonic.
 So I ended up rewriting the hole project from scratch.

-The result is a package that provides a lot of the Office 365 API capabilities.
+The result is a package that provides a lot of the Microsoft Graph and Office 365 API capabilities.

 This is for example how you send a message: